Abelian varieties not isogenous to Jacobians over global fields: Introduction

 \subsection{Structure of Paper}

-In section 2 we show how to construct Abelian varieties over curves with prescribed local and monodromy conditions.
-In section 3 we review the theory of Serre-Tate coordinates, introduce the notion of primitive Serre-Tate directions and study how they behave under isogenies.
+Section 2 is devoted to preliminaries.
+In section 3 we show how to construct abelian varieties over curves with prescribed local and monodromy conditions.
+In section 4 we review the theory of Serre-Tate coordinates, introduce the notion of primitive Serre-Tate directions and study how they behave under isogenies.
 This is the technical heart of the paper.
-We then go on to prove Theorem 1.2, and then upgrade it to Theorem 1.1.
-Finally, in Section 4 we give a couple of other results: we explain how our methods can give a rather short proof of the same result over number fields (although relying on a strong Monodromy theorem of Zywina) and we prove Theorem \ref{finitefields}.
+We then prove Theorem 1.2 and Theorem 1.1 in Section 5.
+Finally, in Section 6 we give a couple of other results: we explain how our methods can give a rather short proof of the same result over number fields (although relying on a strong monodromy theorem of Zywina) and we prove Theorem \ref{finitefields}.